uclh-criu/learning-datascience/README.md

 # UCLH Data Science Fellows Training 2021

-This repository contains the training materials for a two day course introducing R for the manipulation and visualisation of patient data.
+This repository contains training materials introducing R for the manipulation and visualisation of patient data.
 It assumes no knowledge of R, but is structured so that those who know some R can also gain insights.

-Materials were designed primarily to be delivered in an online session by Andy South.
-Guidelines for self instruction are also provided, see below.
+It starts with a two day course and provides materials to take further.

+The initial two day course was delivered online by Andy South.

+# Self or guided instruction

+If working through these resources on your own work through the [instructions & links here](https://github.com/uclh-criu/learning-datascience/blob/master/Instructions/03-instructions-if-self-guided.md).

 The main aim of the course is to develop the capacity of clinicians to use R and other modern data tools to manipulate hospital generated data.